 H. Exceptions for Surplus School Computers

-A school district may bypass the requirements for competitive bidding and is not subject to any other laws relating to school district contracts if it is disposing of surplus school computer and related equipment by conveying the property and title to:
+1. A school district may bypass the requirements for competitive bidding and is not subject to any other laws relating to school district contracts if it is disposing of surplus school computer and related equipment, including a tablet device, by conveying the property and title to:

-3. the Board of Trustees of Minnesota State Colleges and Universities; or
+c. the Board of Trustees of Minnesota State Colleges and Universities;

-4. the family of a student residing in the district whose total family income meets the federal definition of poverty.
+d. the family of a student residing in the district whose total family income meets the federal definition of poverty; or

 Minn.
 Stat. § 13.591 (Business Data)